rwb/math-camp/README.md

 * Suppose homicide occurrence in the U.S. does not change from one year to the next.
-If this is true, we might expect that about half of the states would see an increase in homicide while the other half do not.
+If this is true, we might expect that about half of the states would see an increase in homicide while the other half would see a decrease.
 We can test this proposition by thinking of each state as a separate trial or experiment with two outcomes:
-(1) the number of homicides increases from one year to the next; or (2) the number of homicides does not increase from one year to the next.
+(1) the number of homicides decreases from one year to the next; or (2) the number of homicides stays the same or increases from one year to the next.
 The hypothesis to be tested is whether the probability of either outcome is equally likely.

 ```r
 p <- 0.5